Shadlock0133/gankra.github.io/blah/defaults-affect-inference/index.md

 Restriction 1 is just Opinionated but does help ensure a "flow" to the args, and is mildly necessary to make function signatures coherent.

 Restriction 2 is a bit messy because it basically means no one gets to "phase in" named arguments for existing code.
-I expect this one will get dropped, but I think it's back-compat to just have the restriction and drop it *later*.
+I expect this one will get dropped, but I think it's backcompat to just have the restriction and drop it *later*.

 Restriction 3 is similar to 2, although might get dropped even more aggressively because it would fuck with function type syntax (Swift lets you give tuples named fields so this is slightly easier to rationalize but that in itself is a huge tarpit that has led to tons of weird problems).
 For the sake of not worrying about it, I will be dropping this restriction for the rest of the article.